Bradley C. Morin

 Anna Polko Clark

-Before law school, Anna attended and graduated from Pennsylvania State University.
-She and her husband live in Maine with their two dogs and enjoy being outdoors, cooking, and spending time with family and friends.
+Personal: Anna and her husband live in Southern Maine with their two dogs and enjoy being outdoors, cooking, and spending time with family and friends.

 Jill S. Cramer

 Prior to joining Bourque & Clegg, Jill served as a Law Clerk for the Honorable Thomas E. Humphrey at the Maine Supreme Judicial Court.
-She earned her law degree at the University of Maine, School of Law, where she served as executive editor of the Ocean and Coastal Law Journal, a student attorney for the Cumberland Legal Aid Clinic, and graduated summa cum laude.
-Jill received her Bachelor’s degree, cum laude, from Syracuse University and a Master’s degree in Education from St. Michael’s College.
+She earned her law degree at the University of Maine School of Law, graduating summa cum laude and serving as student attorney at the Cumberland Legal Aid Clinic and as executive editor of the Ocean and Coastal Law Journal.
+She received her Bachelor’s degree, cum laude, from Syracuse University and a Master’s degree in Education from St. Michael’s College.

 Before moving to Maine in 2012, Jill taught elementary special education in Vermont for nearly twelve years.
-She is licensed to practice in Maine and Vermont and is a member of the Maine State and York County Bar Associations.
-She lives in Biddeford with her family and is a member of the Sanford Country Club, where she plays golf whenever possible.
+She lives in Biddeford with her family and spends her weekends golfing, cooking, and exploring the beautiful State of Maine.

 Ronald D. Bourque